Privacy policy

 If you send us e-mails (e.g. for inquiries or appointments), your details, including the contact details you provide there, will be stored by us for the purpose of processing the inquiry and in the event of follow-up questions.
 We will retain the data you provide until you request its deletion, revoke your consent for its storage, or the purpose for its storage no longer pertains.
 Mandatory statutory provisions – in particular retention periods stipulated by law – remain unaffected.

-Note when you send us e-mails or we send you e-mails
+Note, if you send us e-mails or we send them to you

-If you send us e-mails or we send you e-mails, these are automatically archived in Outlook.
+When you send us e-mails or we send e-mails, they are automatically archived in Outlook.
 Archiving takes place in accordance with the statutory retention period.

 2.2 Hosting